tg1702/Battle-of-the-Algorithms-I/docs/competition_brief.md

 ### Collision-Based
 - If a snake collides with an obstacle, wall, or another snake, it loses - regardless of the food count.
-- If two snakes collide head-on, the snake with the most food wins.

 ### Time-Based
 - Each round will terminate after **5 minutes**.